gaberull/excel_gcp_mysql_webapp/README.md

 **Initial Notes:**

-- The files in this repository are not *currently* organized according in the same structure as they are on my server, and thus one cannot simply clone this repository and expect it to work correctly
+- The files in this repository are not *currently* organized according in the same structure as they are on the GCP server, and thus **one cannot simply clone this repository and expect it to work correctly**
   - Throughout my server-side development process, I have been peforming an SCP every time I wanted to push changes to the server rather than just pushing/pulling from my git repo
 - To set up the correct directory organization perform the following steps
   - For the sake of simplicity, I'm going to work with the assumption that you already have a working Apache2 webserver running on a GCP Compute Engine virtual machine - *clearly a big assumption*

-### Steps

-- View the ```director_structure.md``` file here: [directory_structure.md](directory_structure.md)
-- Set up MySQL database on GCP Compue Engine VM
-- TODO: FINISH these steps

-#### Setting up and configuring Composer for PHP
+## Setting up and configuring Composer for PHP

 1. I initially set up Composer at the project level on apache at ```/var/www/composer```
 2. Next I configured the ```composer.json``` file to add project dependencies